kkemmere/Student-Manager-API/README.md

 # nodejs-mysql-restful-api

-*This api is basically the same as my jdbctemplate spring boot api but much more simple with nodejs*
+*This api is basically the same as my jdbctemplate spring boot api but much more simple with nodejs and express*

 This is a project that shows you how to build a NodeJs RESTful API that connects to MySQL databse using npm promise wrapper & nodemon.<br/>
 Database used is called "university".
 All data in the database is for test purposes only.<br/><br/>